manner in which one endures what must be endured is more important than

 get in touch

-Cheques in the sum of £55.00 each are on their way.
+Cheques in the sum of £55 each will be despatched.

 OW 100 club administrator - Philrobinson55@btinternet.com